danutdotrar/danutdotrar/README.md

  👋 Hi, I'm Danut Morarasu!
 - I am an enthusiastic Full-Stack Web Developer with expertise in both front-end and back-end technologies.
-I am passionate about creating web applications and enjoy tackling complex problems.
+- Passionate about solving complex problems and enjoy building web applications.
 - My goal is to continuously learn and implement the latest technologies to build efficient and high-quality applications.

 ## Skills